alterway/formations/cours/cloud/cloud.en.md

 - Orchestrate creation and management of resources in the cloud
 - Architecture definition in a *template*
 - Resources created from a *template* make a *stack*
+- There are also orchestration *tools* (rather than *services*)

 ## Usage best practices

+### Why best practices?

+Two differents possible views:

+- Don't change anything
+  - Risk not meeting expectations
+  - Limit usage to *test & dev* use case
+- Adapt to new cloud compliant practices to take advantage of it

 ### High availability (HA)